charleygros/hmsc_pipeline/README.md

 # hmsc_pipeline
 R utility functions to define, fit and evaluate HMSC models.
 These functions build on top of [HMSC framework](https://github.com/hmsc-r/HMSC) to provide a full Species Distribution Modelling pipeline.
+See `demo.pdf` for an illustration of these tools.

 ## Requirements